 She first entered public office when elected to serve on the Cattaraugus County Legislature, where she held the leadership post of Majority Whip.
 Senator Young was also a member of the Cattaraugus County Board of Health and had the responsibility of ensuring the county did its part in meeting the health needs of residents.

-She currently serves as the Deputy Republican Conference Leader for Intergovernmental Affairs and chairs the Senate Committee on Housing, Construction, and Community Development.
+She currently serves as the Assistant Majority Whip and chairs the Senate Committee on Housing, Construction, and Community Development.
 This committee works to revitalize communities, grow the economy, and help create safe, affordable housing opportunities, while assisting families in purchasing and preserving their homes.

 She also Chairs the Legislative Commission on Rural Resources, which is dedicated to strengthening rural communities throughout the state and creating policies to harness all that rural New York State has to offer for the revitalization of our economy.

 In the Senate, Senator Young also actively serves as a member of the Health, Agriculture, Environmental Conservation, Finance, Transportation, Rules, Insurance, State-Native American Relations, and Children and Family Services Committees.

 She is also a member of the Joint Senate Task Force on Heroin and Opioid Addiction, which is dedicated to examining the rise in heroin and opioid abuse, improving addiction prevention and treatment options, and working to prevent drug-related crimes and the other negative community impacts that can result from addiction.